jshph/obsidian-enzyme/README.md

 - **Chat in markdown**: Chat UI that works entirely in Markdown / YAML (like a Jupyter Notebook for your notes)
 - **Navigable output**: Renders relevant block embeds inline with the generated output, so you can navigate to the source
 - **Flexible retrieval**: Powerful note retrieval powered by Dataview and extensible content extraction (a la YAML in a codeblock).
 Embedding-based retrieval is on the roadmap.
-- **Workflow templates**: Re-curate your notes as they update, with workflow templates powered by Obsidian Canvas

 If you enjoy this plugin, please consider supporting its development: